Page: « First ‹ Previous Next › Last »

 Snakes are ectotherms, which means they regulate their body temperature by taking heat from their environment or by giving off heat.
 Because their body temperature is affected by environmental temperatures and varies with surrounding conditions, snakes are inactive during hot seasons (aestivation) and cold seasons (hibernation).
 Snakes may go for several weeks without eating because of frequent periods of inactivity.

-Because snakes have a backbone, they are classified in the same group (vertebrates) as fish, mammals, birds and humans.
+Because snakes have a backbone, they are classified as vertebrates, the same group as fish, mammals, birds and humans.
 The snake's skeletal system is unique.
 Snake bones are light and highly movable.
 The lower jaws and skull are connected by a piece of stretchy material called a ligament.
-This allows the snake to open its mouth wide and move each jaw independently.
+This ligament allows the snake to open its mouth wide and move each jaw independently.
 Thus, a snake can swallow prey much larger than its head.

 Snakes do not have legs, ears or eyelids.
-Often the sex organs of a snake protrude from the anal plate area, and some might think these are legs.
+Often the sex organs of a snake protrude from the anal plate area, and some people mistake these for legs.

 Snakes use their forked tongues to smell.
 Their tongue constantly flicks to pick up airborne particles and odors.
 Once it detects these aromas, the snake inserts its tongue into two holes on the top of its mouth (Jacobson's organ), where its brain interprets the smells.
 If the snake detects food and is hungry, it will pursue the animal.